markmoxon/revs-source-code-bbc-micro/README.md

 ### Differences between the variants

+The game code is identical in both of the Acornsoft variants, but Revs 4 Tracks contains the four extra tracks and a load menu from which you can choose from the four new tracks.

-The main difference between the two variants is that the Superior Software release contains a new feature: CAS (Computer Assisted Steering).
+The main difference between the Acornsoft and Superior Software variants is that the Superior Software release contains a new feature: CAS (Computer Assisted Steering).
+It also contains a load menu from which you can choose from all five tracks.

 The only other difference is in the recording of player drift, which governs when the player loses traction when sliding sideways.
 In the Superior Software variant, drifting is ignored if it occurs in the first three segments of a track section.
-This is implemented in the SetPlayerDriftS routine, which is not present in the original Acornsoft variant.
+This is implemented in the SetPlayerDriftS routine, which is not present in the original Acornsoft variants.

 ---